natenka/pyneng-book-en/docs/source/book/06_control_structures/break_continue_pass.rst

 Operator ``pass`` does nothing.
 Basically it is a placeholder.

 For example, ``pass`` can help when you need to specify a script structure.
 It can be set in loops, functions, classes.
-And it won’t affect execution of code.
+And it won't affect execution of code.

 Example of using pass: